International Integrated Reporting Council Privacy Notice Archive

-We may periodically update this policy so please check this page occasionally to ensure that you’re happy with any changes.
+We may periodically update this notice so please check this page occasionally to ensure that you’re happy with any changes.

 Who are we?

 The International Integrated Reporting Council (IIRC) is a global coalition of regulators, investors, companies, standard setters, the accounting profession and NGOs.
 The coalition is promoting communication about value creation as the next step in the evolution of corporate reporting.

 Mission: The IIRC’s mission is to establish integrated reporting and thinking within mainstream business practice as the norm in the public and private sectors.

 Vision: The IIRC’s vision is to align capital allocation and corporate behaviour to wider goals of financial stability and sustainable development through the cycle of integrated reporting and thinking.